AxisNL/certsrv_requestcert/README.md

 service.
 This script is a wrapper around his, with a bit of extra features.

-This script creates a private key, generates a csr and requests the certificate at your own CA, including the SAN field, which is required nowadays.[^1] After that, the script exports the key and certificate to two different PFX containers: a normal PFX container for use on Windows Server 2019 and higher, and a legacy PFX container for use on Windows Server 2016 and earlier.[^2].
+This script creates a private key, generates a csr and requests the certificate at your own CA, including the SAN field, which is required nowadays.[^1] The default CN is included in the SAN field, but you can specify extra SAN DNS names on the command line.
+After that, the script exports the key and certificate to two different PFX containers: a normal PFX container for use on Windows Server 2019 and higher, and a legacy PFX container for use on Windows Server 2016 and earlier.[^2].